Senior Data Engineer - Data Team (iPlayer & Sounds)

 - Conduct database design, design key and indexing schemes and design partitioning

-- Work with Technical Architect and analysts to resolves conflicts between models, ensuring that data models are consistent
+- Work with our Technical Architect and analysts to resolves conflicts between models, ensuring that data models are consistent

 - Evaluate and provide feedback on future technologies and new releases/upgrades